Cantaloupe - A Little History & Knowledge

 What Are the Best Ways to Store Cantaloupes?

-They should be stored at room temperature until they are ripe, at which point they can be moved to the refrigerator to extend their shelf life.
+They should be stored at room temperature until they are ripe; at this point, they can be moved to the refrigerator to extend their shelf life.
 Here are a few tips for storing cantaloupes:

-- Keep them away from direct sunlight: Exposure to sunlight can cause cantaloupes to spoil faster, so it is best to store them in a cool, dark place.
+- Keep them away from direct sunlight: Exposure to sunlight can cause cantaloupes to spoil faster, so storing them in a cool, dark place is best.

-- Don't wash them until you are ready to use it: Washing the cantaloupe before storing it can cause it to spoil faster.
+- Don't wash them until you are ready to use them: Washing the cantaloupe before storing it can cause it to spoil faster.

 - Use ripe cantaloupes within a few days: They should be used within a few days to ensure they are at their best quality.
-If you are not able to use a ripe cantaloupe within a few days, you can slice it and freeze the slices for later use.
+If you cannot use a ripe cantaloupe within a few days, you can slice it and freeze the slices for later use.

 It is also a good idea to avoid storing them near other strong-smelling foods, as the cantaloupe may absorb the odors.